Jcbnunez/uvm-fqr/Practicums/Pract12_SLiM_user_inputs.md

 Notice that here we are using `-d "mig=0.001"` in the code in order to tell SLiM that we want the migration rate to be 0.001 inds/generation.

+* **Note that arguments must be passed within parentehses exactly as you would whitin SLiM**

 ### Scaling up -- first with a loop
 We can capitalize on this capability in a variety of ways, for example using a loop to explore a variety of migration rates